-Amsterdam has gone from being a sleepy 13th century fishing village to one of the most visited cities in the world.
+Amsterdam is a fantastic destination any time of year.
 The weather in the Dutch capital is typically Western European, which means January and February tend to be the coldest months of the year.
 But they're also the quietest in terms of tourism, and the time of year when you're most likely to get the best deals to go and visit.
 Plus, with most of Amsterdam designated as a UNESCO Heritage Site, so it's beautiful - no matter how low the thermometer goes.
-So if you're visiting during the colder months, here's our guide to winter in Amsterdam.
+Winter brings you plenty of festive treats such as cute markets and dazzling light festivals, while you end the day with hearty Dutch cuisine that was made for those cold evenings.
+From exciting museum events to celebrating the New Year, there are plenty of things to do in Amsterdam in winter.
+Grab a hat and scarf and enjoy the twinkling lights of the Dutch capital at the end of the year.
+If you’re inspired, take a look at our fantastic Amsterdam travel guide and start planning your next getaway.

 The I Amsterdam City Card really comes into its own during winter, as you get free access to the major museums (although you only get a discount at the Rijksmuseum) and unlimited transport options.
 The passes last one, two, three or four days and include a canal cruise.
 You can get it delivered or pick it up at the airport or the main train station.

-As you can see from the picture above, if the temperature remains at minus four centigrade for four nights in a row, Amsterdammers can take to the canals on foot or skates.
+If the temperature remains below freezing for four nights in a row, Amsterdammers can take to the canals on foot or skates.
 The council stop traffic at certain spots so the boats don't break the ice.
 However if the winter's mild, don't worry, there are plenty of other ice skating options always open.
 If you've got some stamina, visit the Jaap Eden ice skating rink (Oct-Mar) - the route is a 400m loop.

 The Dutch equivalent of a British pub is named due to their wood-panelled interiors and living-room look.
 Once inside, you can browse the beer options, sip a jenever (a gin-like spirit) and try a bar snack.
 Some date back to the 17th century, like the Café de Sluyswacht, which is in an old-fashioned townhouse which leans just a little, or Café Chris in the Jordaan neighbourhood.